AIDASoft/podio/doc/datamodel_syntax.md

 minor version are present, separated by either a dot or comma with an optional patch version and an optional `v` prefix.

-If this this information is passed to the generator will be injected into the podio internals and will be stored in the output files.
+If this this information is passed to the generator it will be injected into the podio internals and will be stored in the output files.
 They can be retrieved via the `currentFileVersion(const std::string&)` methods of the various readers.